MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 1. Paste the value from the Current_User `DefaultConnectionSettings` as REG_BINARY.

 > [!NOTE]
-> This will affect all applications including Windows services which use WinINET with LocalService, LocalSytem context.

 ## Enable access to Defender for Identity service URLs in the proxy server